Byrdseed

 My Experience

-I taught at a school with classroom made up only of gifted students (I also grew up in the program).
+I taught at a school with a classroom made up only of gifted students (I also grew up in the program).
 The teachers at our school could address these students’ needs far better than if these same students were spread across the district.
-We received special, monthly training beyond anything I learned in my credential program or general district workshops.
-Teachers became experts in teaching this population.
+We received specialized, monthly training far beyond anything I learned in my credential program or general district workshops.
+Teachers became experts in teaching this particular population.

 Further Reading